The Basics of Marketing GMOs

 Food companies confront no more sensitive topic today than the debates over genetically modified organisms (GMOs).
-Consumers are deeply concerned, asking questions like “What are GMOs doing to our food supply,” “Are they dangerous,” and, whether they are or not, “Should they be labeled?”
-Many of us have strong opinions about these questions, and even those who don’t are influenced by the controversy, as a large percentage of respondents to a recent poll said they thought GMOs ought to be labeled.
+Consumers are deeply concerned, asking questions like “What are GMOs doing to our food supply,” “Are they dangerous,” and, whether they are or not, “Should they be labeled?.”
+Many of us have strong opinions about these questions, and even those who don’t are influenced by the controversy.

-If your company uses or makes GMO ingredients and has no plans (for many reasons) to change, you can employ several tactics to ease customer anxieties and preserve confidence in your brand.
-One technique we recently highlighted is a transparency campaign, which allows a company to address a wide range of consumer worries.
+If your company uses or makes GMO ingredients and has no plans to change, you can employ several tactics to ease customer anxieties and preserve confidence in your brand.
+One technique we’ve highlighted is a transparency campaign, which allows a company to address a wide range of consumer worries.

 Whether you engage in a transparency campaign or another public information campaign, your company must understand the science behind GMOs, which remain approved by regulators like the FDA.
 When even environmentalists are questioning anti-GMO sentiment, continuing with using and marketing GMOs might be a position that’s becoming more viable.